jleibowitz1205/convergence-portal-v2/README.md

 Any static file server works (Node `http-server`, `npx serve`, VS Code Live Server, etc.).
 React, Babel, Recharts, and PropTypes are all loaded from CDN at runtime — there is **no `npm install` and no build step**.

+> Note: open the app through a local server (the `http.server` command above), not by double-clicking `index.html`.
+Opening it as a `file://` URL will block the CDN scripts and the app will render a blank page.

 ---

 ## Deploying